Is Your Body Producing Too Much Of This Bone Damaging Chemical?

 Here is how it works: stress signals the adrenal glands to make cortisol, and it’s the cortisol that does the damage.
 When this happens now and then, such as in urgent situations that quickly pass, your brain and body benefit from the cortisol boost.
 But if the stress is on-going and chronic, cortisol levels stay high, exhausting your system and damaging your body, including your bones.
-Cortisol is actually acidifying, and if you’re familiar with the Save Our Bones Program, you know that an acid/alkaline imbalance destroys bone.
+Cortisol is actually acidifying, and if you’re familiar with the Osteoporosis Reversal Program, you know that an acid/alkaline imbalance destroys bone.

 It’s been known for quite some time…